chrisvoncsefalvay/computational-infectious-disease/docs/about.md

 Born in Budapest, Hungary, he was educated at Oxford, Leiden and Cardiff.

 He is the author of several papers.
 His first monograph, [_The Computational Modeling of Infectious Disease_](https://www.elsevier.com/books/computational-modeling-of-infectious-diseases/csefalvay/978-0-323-95389-4), was published by Elsevier in 2023.
-He is a Fellow of the Royal Society for Public Health, and lives in Northern Virginia with his wife and their Golden Retriever, Oliver.
+He is a Fellow of the Royal Society for Public Health, and board certified in public health (CPH).
+He lives in Northern Virginia with his wife and their Golden Retriever, Oliver.